 December 4-5, 2014

 IFPRI researchers are responsible for carrying out the policy research agenda of CSISA.
-Read about the other seven project objectives.
+Read about the other project objectives.

 CSISA's policy research agenda will continue to addresses the policy environment needed to remove constraints to the adoption of new technologies and enhance the productivity and income benefits of improved agricultural growth.
 The policy agenda will specifically explore strategies and solutions needed to catalyze durable change at scale through improvements in agricultural technology development and dissemination, private investment in agricultural inputs and services, and public-private partnerships.